-A hypnotic work for five intergenerational women performers, J’ai pleuré avec les chiens (I cried with the dogs) is a durational performance by creator and choreographer Daina Ashbee.
+A hypnotic work for five intergenerational women performers, J’ai pleuré avec les chiens (Time, Creation, Destruction) is a durational performance by creator and choreographer Daina Ashbee.
 For her largest work to date, Daina uses repetition to insist, to reach points of trance, transformation and catharsis, to evoke rhythm, to manifest energetic states, to ask both performer and witness to endure and to carry the room to a climax and back, again and again.

 Daina Ashbee is an artist, performer and choreographer based in Montreal, known for her radical works at the edge of dance and performance.
 Recognized as one of the most promising young choreographers of the next generation, since 2015 her work has been presented more than 100 times in a dozen countries by some of the world’s most prestigious venues and festivals.
 Daina is currently the artist-in-residence at Agora de la danse in Montreal and the associate artist of Centre de Création O Vertigo - CCOV.

-The National Creation Fund’s investment of $125,000 makes it possible for Daina to collaborate with an international team of artists during an extended series of creation and technical residencies.
+The National Creation Fund’s investment of $145,000 made it possible for Daina to collaborate with an international team of artists during an extended series of creation and technical residencies.

 Developed with support from the National Arts Centre’s National Creation Fund.

 June 9 and 10, 2021: World Premiere, Le Pavillon (Paris), presented by Les Rencontres Chorégraphiques de Seine-Saint-Denis

 June 15 and 16, 2021: KVS Brussels Stadstheater (Belgium)

 March 9 to 12, 2022: Scotiabank Dance Centre (Vancouver), presented by the Vancouver International Dance Festival